Windows Azure Networking

 Windows Azure lets you create virtual machines (VMs) that run in Microsoft datacenters.
-Suppose your organization wants to use those VMs to run enterprise applications or other software that will be used by your firm’s employees.
+Suppose your organization wants to use those VMs to run enterprise applications or other software that will be used by the employees in your firm.
 Maybe you want to create a SharePoint farm in the cloud, for example, or run an inventory management application.
-To make life as easy as possible for your users, you’d like these applications to be accessible just as if they were running in your own datacenter.
+To make life as easy as possible for your users, you would like these applications to be accessible just as if they were running in your own datacenter.

-Figure 1: Windows Azure Virtual Network allows creating a virtual network in the cloud that’s connected to your on-premises datacenter.
+Figure 1: Windows Azure Virtual Network allows creating a virtual network in the cloud that is connected to your on-premises datacenter.

 As the figure shows, Windows Azure Virtual Network lets you create a logical boundary around a group of VMs, called a virtual network or VNET, in a Windows Azure datacenter.
 It then lets you establish an IPsec connection between this VNET and your local network.
 The VMs in a VNET can be created using Windows Azure Virtual Machines, Windows Azure Cloud Services, or both.
-In other words, they can be VMs created using either Windows Azure’s Infrastructure as a Service (IaaS) technology or its Platform as a Service (PaaS) technology.
-Whatever choice you make, creating the IPsec connection requires a VPN gateway device, specialized hardware that’s attached to your local network, and it also requires the services of your network administrator.
-Once this connection is in place, the Windows Azure VMs running in your VNET look like just another part of your organization’s network.
+In other words, they can be VMs created using either the Windows Azure Infrastructure as a Service (IaaS) technology or its Platform as a Service (PaaS) technology.
+Whatever choice you make, creating the IPsec connection requires a VPN gateway device, specialized hardware that is attached to your local network, and it also requires the services of your network administrator.
+Once this connection is in place, the Windows Azure VMs running in your VNET look like just another part of the network in your organization.

 Using Windows Azure Virtual Network makes sense in many situations.
 As already mentioned, this approach lets enterprise users more easily access cloud applications.
 An important aspect of this ease of use is the ability to make the Windows Azure VMs part of an existing on-premises Active Directory domain to give users single sign-on to the applications they run.
 You can also create an Active Directory domain in the cloud if you prefer, then connect this domain to your on-premises network.

 And just as Virtual Network makes Windows Azure VMs appear local to on-premises resources, the reverse is also true: Software running in your local network now appears to be local to applications running in your Windows Azure VNET.
-Suppose you’d like to move an existing on-premises application to Windows Azure, for example, because you’ve determined that it will be less expensive to operate in the cloud.
+Suppose you would like to move an existing on-premises application to Windows Azure, for example, because you have determined that it will be less expensive to operate in the cloud.
 But what if the data that application uses is required by law to be stored on premises?
-In a situation like this, using Virtual Network lets the cloud application see an on-premises database system as if it were local—accessing it becomes straightforward.
+In a situation like this, using Virtual Network lets the cloud application see an on-premises database system as if it were local, and accessing it becomes straightforward.
 Whatever scenario you choose, the result is the same: Windows Azure becomes an extension of your own datacenter.